Protecting your identity doesn't have to be a chore. Follow our simple steps and stay safe.

 The rise in social networking sites such as Facebook, YouTube, Friends Reunited also offer increased avenues for fraudsters to operate.
 These sites can be a lot of fun but at the same time there are some risks associated with placing valuable information about yourself online.
 The information posted is increasingly being used illegally to obtain products and services without our knowledge.
 The more information you give about yourself, the more vulnerable you become to fraud.

-Tips to avoiding identity theft
+Tips for avoiding identity theft

 You can cut your risk of identity theft if you follow some simple rules: